Edited by Sci-Fi Christian and QueenofKlaroline

 "Don't change the subject, Care."

 "I need to know."
 She bit her lip and prepared herself for the worst.
 Their whole relationship hinged on this one detail.
 If he still served Klaus, they would never have a chance together.
 Not unless the original hybrid was dead.
-She shivered at the thought, the web of ice it spun around her heart, freezing out her remaining anger at Klaus.
+She shivered, a web of ice spinning around her heart, freezing out her remaining anger at Klaus.

 Tyler cocked his head, his dark brown eyes searching hers and anxiety knotted her stomach at what he might see written on her face.